-When I was using, I never had any shortage of friends.
-My phone was always ringing off the hook; there was always somewhere to go, something to do.
+When I was using drugs, I never had any shortage of friends.
+My phone always rang off the hook; there was always somewhere to go, something to do.
 We laughed, stayed up all night, and got drunk and high.
 I mean, why not?
-My boyfriend was a drug dealer anyway so I always had drugs to share and sell.
+My boyfriend was a drug dealer anyway, so I always had drugs to share and sell.

 No one made it to even one meeting.
 They faded away, some slowly and some without a trace.
-Each night my husband-to-be stumbled in at any given time, smelling of alcohol, slurring his speech and telling me everyone missed me.
+Each night my husband-to-be stumbled in at any given time, smelling of alcohol, slurring his speech, and telling me everyone missed me.
 He never did quit and never really loved me.
 Afraid of being alone with a baby, I married him anyway.
-Feeling miserable and betrayed, I cried at most NA meetings at the thought of my baby’s future.
+Feeling miserable and betrayed, I cried at most Narcotics Anonymous meetings at the thought of my baby’s future.

-That was twelve years ago and I am now divorced, raising a child on my own.
-I don’t know where any of those people from my partying days are anymore including my child’s father.
+That was twelve years ago, and I am now divorced, and raising a child on my own.
+I don’t know where any of those people from my partying days are anymore, including my child’s father.
 He fled the state because of an arrest warrant for drugs and non-payment of child support.

-I have joined Parents without Partners, a group in which single parents get together at outings with children and with other adults.
-Sometimes there is alcohol but I don’t need to drink it.
-I dance and talk with other people who have struggled in relationships.
-Maybe at some point I’ll even be asked out on a date.
+I have joined Parents Without Partners, a group where single parents get together at outings with children and other adults.
+Sometimes there is alcohol, but I don’t need to drink it.
+Instead, I dance and talk with other people who have struggled in relationships.
+Maybe at some point, I’ll even be asked out on a date.

 Joining a bowling league has also been fun.
-I don’t think our team will make first place, but once a week there’s a group of people who are always happy to see me and we have a great time.
-My son plays video games with other kids, eats French fries and cheers me on.
+I don’t think our team will take first place, but once a week, there’s a group of people who are always happy to see me, and we have a great time.
+My son plays video games with other kids, eats french fries, and cheers me on.